ActiveDirectoryKC/RedditADWiki/AD-Resources/AD-Beginners-Guide.md

 ## Advanced

 Going beyond what's listed is very much up to you and where your jouney is taking you.
-That said, never forget the fudamentals.
+That said, never forget the fundamentals.
 Here are our recommendations for advancing, in any case.
   1. Review as many/all the items on this page and make sure you understand it before moving on.
   2. Review the MCM Links Resource and start working through those articles: https://www.reddit.com/r/activedirectory/wiki/ad-resources/mcm-links/
   3. Review the lists of blogs and podcasts and start diving into technology conversations more: https://www.reddit.com/r/activedirectory/wiki/ad-resources